-CBT – What is it?
+CBT – what is it?

 How does it work?

 For anything bigger than this e.g a 125cc a CBT is required) Once you have successfully completed your CBT, you will be allowed to ride up to 125cc (if you are 17 and over.)
 The CBT certificate lasts for two years but you would need to complete your full motorcycle test to ride without L plates, on motorways or carry a passenger.
 You can either just keep renewing your CBT every two years (but will need to ride following the above criteria.) or take your full test.
-The CBT takes a day to complete and are available throughout the week and during the weekend.
+The CBT takes a day to complete and is available throughout the week and during the weekend.

-Training for your full licence - Which course?
+Training for your full licence - which course?

 This depends on your ability and previous levels of experience (if any).
 Below are some, but not all of the options available to you.
-Full licence courses can be done as standard, on a 125cc bike (which will give you a licence to ride bikes up to 33bhp) or DAS (Direct Access Students), on a 500cc bike (ride what you like, unrestricted)
+Full licence courses can be done as standard - on a 125cc bike (which will give you a licence to ride bikes up to 33bhp) or DAS (Direct Access Students) - on a 500cc bike (ride what you like, unrestricted).

 3 Day Course

 The 3-day course will suit very experienced riders who already hold a CBT certificate and are riding a 125cc motorcycle/scooter regularly at the moment.
 For DAS students, you will be straight out on the 500cc machine on the first day.
-The off road test will be held on the second day, after which the on-road test can then be booked.
+The off-road test will be held on the second day, after which the on-road test can then be booked.

 4 Day Course

 The 4-day DAS course assumes previous riding experience on a small geared bike and will change you over onto the large machine on the first day.
 This option suits riders with experience in other countries but who have not ridden regularly in Britain.
-The off road module one test will be held on the third day after which the on-road module two test can be booked.
+The off-road Module One test will be held on the third day after which the on-road module two test can be booked.

 5 Day Course

 The 5-day course is designed for people who have just completed the CBT but done little more than this.
 If you are doing a Direct Access Course, you need to have completed the CBT on a geared bike.
 It gives you a day on the 125cc before changing over onto the 500cc machine on the second day.
-The first test, conducted off road, is held on the fourth day of the course.
-Once this has been passed we can then book students in for the on road test.
+The first test, conducted off-road, is held on the fourth day of the course.
+Once this has been passed we can then book students in for the on-road test.

 The Advanced Courses are designed for riders who hold a full motorcycle licence that would like to expand and accelerate their riding skills and knowledge.
 Run on a one to one basis, this course is designed for riders who already hold a full motorcycle licence, and want to obtain all of the following riding characteristics.